idrees118/selective-ecg-signal-degradation/README.md

 0.132054

-Confidence achieved the lowest AURC on both the validation and held-out test sets.
+Confidence achieved the lowest AURC on the held-out clean test set.

 Held-out classifier performance

-Performance on PTB-XL fold 10:

 Metric